python/cpython/Doc/library/logging.rst

 Displaying the date/time in messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To display the date and time of an event, you would place "%(asctime)s" in your format string::
+To display the date and time of an event, you would place '%(asctime)s' in your format string::

    import logging